 While we enjoy speaking with our clients on a regular basis, we find that during the busy periods it is difficult to answer the many recurring questions that arise.

-When should I receive the tax documents I need to provide to McNally for Tax Prep?
+When should I receive all of the tax documents, I will need to provide to you for this year’s tax preparation?

 All forms above should be mailed to you by January 31st.
 However, you may note that some may send with a January 31st postmark, so you may have to wait a few days for delivery.

-No appointment is necessary.
-All clients have the option to mail, upload or drop-off their tax documentation for tax preparation.
+As you will read in this letter due to the pandemic, we are not offering face to face appointments for this tax season.
+All clients have the option to mail, upload or drop off their tax documentation for tax preparation.

 What are the most common tax documents (and why you need them)?